 Remedies | 12.5% | 3-4 |

-The next step is to determine exactly when a contract was formed.
-Often the NCBE will throw out a series of interactions between two parties, and it is up to you to order and classify them correctly (i.e., offer, acceptance, consideration) to determine whether there was mutual consent and, as a result, a valid contract.
+It’s important to determine exactly when a contract was formed.
+Often, the NCBE will present a series of interactions between 2 parties, and it is up to you to order and classify them correctly (i.e., offer, acceptance, consideration) to determine whether there was mutual consent and, as a result, a valid contract.

-Another 6-7 questions on the MBE will be on the Performance, Breach, and Discharge of contracts.
-As usual, first, you should determine whether the contract falls under the common law or the UCC to determine which rules to apply.
-For instance, under common law, you must decide whether there was a breach or the performance was substantial enough for the other party to be obligated to perform their duty.
-On the other hand, under the UCC, the seller has to provide a perfect tender of goods for one-shot deals, or the buyer can reject them (although the seller usually has time to correct the mistake).
-Other topics within this category include installment contracts, express conditions, warranties, impossibility/impracticability, and frustration of purpose.
+Another 6-7 questions on the MBE will address performance, breach, and discharge of contracts.
+Under common law, you must decide whether there was a breach or whether the performance was substantial enough for the other party to be obligated to perform their duty.
+Under the UCC, the seller must provide a perfect tender of goods for one-shot deals, or the buyer can reject them (although the seller usually has time to correct the mistake).3 Other topics within this category include installment contracts, express conditions, warranties, impossibility/impracticability, and frustration of purpose.

-Next, you will find 3-4 questions pertaining to defenses to enforceability on the MBE contracts exam.
-In some cases, such as when at least one party is a minor or incapacitated, there is a mutual misunderstanding or mistake, or there was deliberate fraud, it is easy to spot when a contract is not enforceable.
-However, other times, the scenario is less obvious, in which case you should consider whether it falls within the Statute of Frauds.
+You will find 3-4 questions pertaining to defenses to enforceability on the MBE contracts exam.
+In some cases — such as when at least 1 party is a minor or incapacitated, there is a mutual misunderstanding, or there was deliberate fraud — it is easy to spot when a contract is not enforceable.
+Other times, the scenario is less obvious, so you should consider whether it falls within the Statute of Frauds.

-Note that the Statute of Frauds covers common law contracts for the sale of land, marriage, agreements involving goods worth over $500, and contracts lasting one year or more.
+The Statute of Frauds covers the common law contracts for the sale of land, marriage, agreements involving goods worth more than $500, and contracts lasting 1 year or more.
 Additionally, it covers UCC contract issues regarding the merchant exception and the maximum quantity of goods to be received.
-These instances require that the contract be in writing, contain the material terms, and be signed by the "party to be charged."
+These instances require that the contract be in writing, contain the material terms, and be signed by the "party to be charged."4

-There will also be 3-4 questions about contract content and meaning on the MBE.
+There will be 3-4 questions about contract content and meaning on the MBE.
 In these cases, you should decide whether the parol evidence rule applies to the scenario.
-For instance, if a party tries to add an additional term from the preliminary and/or oral negotiations to the final agreement, it is only allowed if there is partial integration of the contract, so watch out for that merger clause that says, "this is the full and final agreement"!
-Also, note that parol evidence does not apply to additions such as formation defenses, interpretations, condition precedents, clerical errors, or later modifications.
+For instance, if a party tries to add an additional term from the preliminary and/or oral negotiations to the final agreement, it is only allowed if there is partial integration of the contract.
+So watch out for that merger clause that says, "This is the full and final agreement."
+Also, note that parol evidence does not apply to additions such as formation defenses, interpretations, conditions precedent, clerical errors, or later modifications.

 Remedies

-Next, you can expect 3-4 questions dealing with contract remedies, but you most likely know them better as damages.
-Generally speaking, the non-breaching party will at least be entitled to expectation damages equal to the value of their position had there not been a breach.
+You can expect 3-4 questions about contract remedies, but you most likely know them better as damages.
+Generally speaking, the nonbreaching party will at least be entitled to expectation damages equal to the value of their position had there not been a breach.5

 It's essential to familiarize yourself with all the types of breaches and damages available to a party, such as reliance, restitution, rescission, specific performance, reformation, or remedial rights.
-Remember that when it comes to UCC contracts, which have various damage formulas, the key is ensuring that the non-breaching party ends up with the value they bargained for.
+When it comes to UCC contracts, which have various damage formulas, the key is ensuring that the non-breaching party ends up with the value they bargained for.

-Finally, there will be 3-4 questions regarding third-party rights on the Multistate Bar Exam.
+There will be 3-4 questions regarding third-party rights on the MBE.
 Generally, this means deciding whether a third party has the right to sue on a contract and against whom.
-Thus, the key is correctly identifying the type of situation (i.e., beneficiary, delegation, or assignment).
+The key is correctly identifying the type of situation (i.e., beneficiary, delegation, or assignment).

-For example, a common assignment situation would be where person A owes money to person B, but person B assigns the right to receive the money to person C. In that situation, if person C does not receive the money, the question may ask whether/ who they can sue.
-Another common scenario is hiring a subcontractor whereby person A hires person B to perform a service, but then B delegates it to person C, who doesn't perform.
-In this case, it's important to remember that delegation is generally permissible even without consent, writing, or consideration when determining whether/who person A can sue.
+For example, a common assignment situation would be where Person A owes money to Person B, but Person B assigns the right to receive the money to Person C. In that situation, if Person C does not receive the money, the question may ask whether they can sue and, if so, against whom.
+Another common scenario is hiring a subcontractor whereby Person A hires Person B to perform a service, but then Person B delegates it to Person C, who doesn't perform.
+In this case, it's important to remember that delegation is generally permissible even without consent, writing, or consideration when determining whether Person A can sue and, if so, against whom.7

 How to Study for Contracts on the MBE